- Academic Affairs

 Please refer to the Release of Information page for details.

-If you have any questions concerning the UM Student Counseling Center’s policies and practices concerning confidentiality please do not hesitate to call the Director, Emilia K. Petrillo, LCSW-C at 410-328-8404.
+If you have any questions concerning the UMB Student Counseling Center’s policies and practices concerning confidentiality please do not hesitate to call the Director, Emilia K. Petrillo, LCSW-C at 410-328-8404.